lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - What does clocking in & out do?
 Note says it's related to payroll
 - Does the trueness of memo colors persiste between runs, or is it different? (seen same: 2)
-- Combination to boudoir safe
 - Are doors with keyholes just _potentially_ locked, and doors without keyholes never locked?
-- Does "west wing" and "east wing" just mean the left and right sides of the map, respectively?
+- Does "west wing" and "east wing" just mean the left and right sides of the map, respectively? (seems like yes)(
 - Can garages only be drafted on the edge of the map? (i.e. columns 1 and 5)
+- Can you enter the east grounds? (private drive view AND east-side open rooms suggest this may not be possible, or at least not possible at lower ranks)
 - There is a safe in the Office
 - Model airplane in bushes outside? (west?)
 ### Map drawing on wall

 - layout of house, entrance hall & antechamber are on the map